asn42/website/content/documentation/association/_index.en.md

 +++
-title = "Documentation sur l'association" description = "Documentation concerant le fonctionnement de l'" weight = 60
+title = "Documentation about the association" description = "Documentation regarding the functionning of " weight = 60
 [extra]
 subpages_title = "Documentations"